 How to Back up Data Files to OneDrive

-The OneDrive for Business Help knowledge article provides various links to other help documents, as it pertains to using OneDrive, including How to Use OneDrive Files on Demand to simplify the backup process.
+Refer to the OneDrive for Business Help knowledge article for detailed instructions on using OneDrive, including the Files on Demand feature to simplify your backup process.

 Using the Files on Demand feature in the OneDrive client allows users to easily back up their Documents, Desktop, and Picture folders in their OneDrive account.
 Any data stored in other locations on the local drive must be saved inside one of the aforementioned folders or backed up by the user to another secure/encrypted medium.